Programs and Services

 MOMS Plus is for pregnant and/or young mothers and fathers ages 13–21 who are youth in DCFS care.
 Homebased services and groups help improve the mother’s parenting skills, promote healthy child development, create support networks among young mothers, address trauma that may impact emotional and/or behavioral functioning, and link caregivers to resources.

-The MyChiMyFuture Safe Spaces program targets youth who live in the Auburn Gresham area between the ages of 16-24.
+The MyChiMyFuture Safe Spaces program targets youth who live in the Auburn Gresham and Roseland areas (through two separate programs) between the ages of 16-24.
 It is a 21-week paid leadership program where youth work within their community to plan 11 kickbacks designed to create a safe space for both adolescents and young adults alike.
 The program is a part of the City of Chicago’s violence reduction initiative and will also provide youth with financial literacy, job readiness training, and supportive services.

 Project STRIVE is a collaboration between Metropolitan Family Services, DCFS and Chicago Public Schools that helps stabilize students who are youth in DCFS care.
 The program reduces truancy, suspensions and expulsions; improves academic performance; addresses emotional and behavior problems; and increases parental and caseworker involvement.